ad-si/adriansieber-com/_drafts/teams.md

 ## Virtual Teams

-In today’s age of flourishing globalization teams are faced with new challenges.
+In today's age of flourishing globalization teams are faced with new challenges.
 One especially important is the geographical dispersion of its members.
 These teams - working across temporal, spatial and maybe also across organizational boundaries - are called virtual teams.